 Medical Content Category % of Exam

 Normal Sleep and Variants 16%

 Circadian Rhythm Sleep-Wake Disorders 10%

 Insomnia 17%

 Central Disorders of Hypersomnia 12%

 Parasomnias 7%

 Sleep-Related Movements 8%

 Sleep-Related Breathing Disorders 20%

 Sleep in Other Disorders 5%

-Instrumentation and Testing 5%
+Instrumentation and Testing 5% 100%

-100%

-Exam questions in the content areas above may also address topics in pediatrics that are important to the practice of sleep medicine (approximately 15% to 20% of the exam).
+Exam questions in the content areas above may also address topics in pediatrics that are important to the practice of sleep medicine.
+For the traditional, 10-year MOC exam, approximately 12% to 17% of the exam will address topics in pediatrics.